iraway/ns3_scrathes/README.md

 ### List of projects:
+To start each of project it's necessary to  ../ns-allinone-3.33/ns-3.33/pcap/{Project_Name} folder was created.

 1. SimpleUdpApplication \
 Three nodes in one network.
 It's possible to send packets with custom data between them.